 3. Share helpful content related to your niche.

 After identifying your ideal client, you should have a good idea of the kind of problems or obstacles your services can help them overcome.
 Establish yourself as an authority in your niche by sharing content that speaks to the problems your ideal client is likely to face.

-Now, when I say helpful content I don’t mean give away keys to the castle.
+Now, when I say helpful content — I don’t mean give away keys to the castle.
 There should be certain aspects of your knowledge that are only available to your paying clients.
-However, if you share information that helps your ideal client or audience solve a minor problem you’re able to start building trust with an engaged audience.
+However, if you share information that helps your ideal client or audience solve a minor problem, you can start building trust with an engaged audience.

 This gives you leverage to promote yourself in an honest way to an audience that is ready to begin working with you.

 If you already have satisfied clients from previous projects, don’t be afraid to ask for a referral.
 Clients who had a positive experience working with a consultant, are usually willing to refer services to another contact, however, they may not think to do it voluntarily.
 It doesn’t hurt to ask.
 Unsure of how to ask?
 Try one of these prompts:

 "Do you know of any other companies that could benefit from my services?"

 "I’m so glad you’re happy with the work we did on your project.
 I would appreciate it if you would share my name with any contacts you know who may be interested."

 "It has been a pleasure working on this project with you.
 I’m always looking for more great clients — do you know anyone who may be interested in my services?"